 Besides avoiding these hazards, there are some other steps you can take to create that young-looking skin you really want…

-It may seem like a cliché, but there are things you can do to prevent damaging your skin.
-Many of the visible changes to skin are caused by external factors that you can at least partially control.
+Many of the visible changes to your skin are caused by external factors that you can at least partially control.

 - Use gentle and safe skin care products – organic whenever possible.
 Your skin absorbs it all.
 Don't compromise your health and the health of your skin by using potential poisons.

-- Be very sure to remove your makeup each evening.
+- Remove your makeup every evening.
 It's a really bad idea to flop into bed, leaving makeup – not to mention environmental grime – on your face while you sleep.
 Take a couple minutes to remove it.

-- Limit exfoliation to twice per week and use a gentle exfoliator.
+- Limit exfoliation to two times per week, and use a gentle exfoliator.
 Exfoliation refreshes your skin's surfaces and brightens your appearance as it removes dead cells from the surface of your skin.
 But if you exfoliate too often or too aggressively, you risk damaging living cells.

 - Never pull or rub your skin.
-Apply your skin care products gently and lightly tap for a few moments to help your skin absorb them.
+Apply your skin care products gently, and lightly tap your products onto your face for a few moments to help your skin absorb them.
 Rubbing stretches your skin and can promote sagging and wrinkles.
 (Note: This principle includes leaning your face on your hand while sitting at a desk, which also stretches your skin.)

 Now that you're taking these practical steps as well as choosing not to use dangerous and damaging products on your skin, let's explore your skin care alternatives – organic food products from nature's storehouse.